catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 In Vim press i to enter edit mode, type your changes, then press Esc followed by :wq to write the changes and then quit vim.

 #### Quick Vim cheat sheet

+These are some VIM commands you need to know, remember this is here as you may need to refer to it below.

 * i = enter edit mode
 * Esc = exit edit mode